tsa-video-game-design/learn-git/README.md

 # learn-git
 Hi, everyone!
 Here's an example Git repository.
-Type your username/name/whatever next to the numbers I gave you.
+Type your username/name/whatever next to the number I gave you.
 1. Your_Name_Here
 2. Your_Name_Here
 3. Your_Name_Here